core-api/core-api/docs/specification/transport.md

 the returned Document, and the new document tree is returned to the client.
 * If no content is returned in HTTP response: The nested document is removed from the document tree, and the new document tree is returned to the client.

+### Coercing 4xx and 5xx responses to errors

+When a 4xx or 5xx response is received the transport layer SHOULD coerce any Document returned into an Error.
+This allows media types that do not support an error primitive to be handled gracefully.

+When a 4xx or 5xx response is received that contains a media type that is not a supported hypermedia format, the transport MAY attempt to use fallback media types to decode the content and return an Error.
+For example, a transport MAY support graceful handling of error responses that have been returned in plain `application/json` and/or `text/html` formats.

 [scheme]: https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax